June 11 - 17, 2023

 A week in magical Paris, what could be better?

-How about a week in Paris with a small group of fellow travelers and a Parisian guide to help you make the most of it!
+How about a week in Paris with a small group of fellow travelers and a charming, bilingual, Franco-American guide to help you make the most of it!

-From the charm of our family-owned hotel partner located on the chic left bank to the daily activities seeing Paris's must-see sites, this week is full of rich experiences and eye-popping beauty.
-Of course it is, it's Paris!
+From our enchanting boutique hotel to the daily activities seeing Paris's must-see sites, this week is full of rich experiences and eye-popping beauty.
+Of course it is...it's Paris!

 Paris Personally group trips are small group travel at its best.
 And people who come on our trips say they feel like they're traveling with friends (making these great group trips for singles too!).
 Space is limited, so sign up today!